macroquest/mq-imgui-definitions/README.md

 ```

-When requireing the ImGui bindings in your Lua script, just annotate the require with a type ImGui as shown above.
+When requiring the ImGui bindings in your Lua script, just annotate the require with a type ImGui as shown above.
 This will then provide autocomplete for ImGui methods and enum types.